 - More surgery if the stent doesn’t work properly

-- Reaction to anesthesia or contrast material used during the procedure
+- Reaction to anesthesia or contrast dye used during the procedure

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 - Chronic disease such as diabetes or obesity

 Prior to Procedure